If you should find an animal that’s been hurt or injured, there are some simple steps you should follow:

 - Obvious wounds

-- A trapped, or caught (e.g. in netting – do NOT cut free and release until fully assessed) animal.
+- A trapped animal (e.g. in netting – do NOT cut free and release until fully assessed)

 - If unresponsive/unconscious – it will need veterinary attention immediately